 Families can get CCS when their child can’t attend care up to 42 days each year.
 They may get extra absences in certain circumstances.

 CCS is generally paid to providers who pass it on to families as a fee reduction.
 Families must make a co-contribution by paying the gap fee.
-You must report your fee information to the government.
+Providers must report fee information to the government.

 Understanding overpayments and debts